homebodygym/homebodygym/pages/altcoins/buy-vechain.md

 ## Should you Buy Vechain?

-If you've made it this far, you now know how to buy bitcoin, use it to buy Vechain, and safely store your Vechain in a wallet.
+If you've made it this far, you now know how to buy Bitcoin, use it to buy Vechain, and safely store your Vechain in a wallet.

 Before buying though, you should always do your research to make sure the coin you're purchasing is sound.